VoidMats/System-Manual/system-manual.md

 Check mac address on IPs close to this computer
 > ip neighbour

 List ports on system.
-Use grep to
+Use grep to show only ports which is/are listening
-> sudo lsof -i -P -n [ | grep LISTEN ]
+> sudo lsof -i -P -n | grep LISTEN

 System disk information
 > lsblk